Managing Liquor Store Impacts

 - Comprehensive results of related studies

-- Identifying the impacts associated with liquor stores, including any that may be related to health, crime and social disorder
+- Identify the impacts associated with liquor stores, including any that may be related to health, crime and social disorder

-- Gathering information on best practices, and the experience and policies of other municipalities in managing these impacts
+- Gather information on best practices, and the experience and policies of other municipalities in managing these impacts

-- Evaluating how neighbourhood-level conditions, such as variations in population density and how people travel, influence the impact that liquor stores have on communities
+- Evaluate how neighbourhood-level conditions, such as variations in population density and how people travel, influence the impact that liquor stores have on communities

-- Conducting an assessment of the effectiveness of the City’s existing liquor store policies and regulations, as well as policies outside of the City’s jurisdiction
+- Conduct an assessment of the effectiveness of the City’s existing liquor store policies and regulations, as well as policies outside of the City’s jurisdiction

-- Exploring changes to the separation distances required between liquor stores
+- Explore changes to the separation distances required between liquor stores

-To register for project updates and public engagement opportunities, please fill out the mailing list sign-up form.
+To register for project updates, please fill out the mailing list sign-up form.

 Urban Planning Committee

 Edmontonians can share their feedback directly with members of Council by registering to speak at Urban Planning Committee when the report goes forward.
-The report is currently anticipated to go to Urban Planning Committee in October 2018.
+The report is scheduled to be presented at the October 2, 2018 (Items 6.1 and 6.2), Urban Planning Committee meeting.